Booked on a course, What next?

 You might be one of these highly practical individuals, but when was the last time, you recapped on physics?
 How about hyperbaric (pressure related) physics? or even anatomy or dive legislation?

-Whilst we strongly believe we have the best mix of tutors and training systems of any commercial dive school in the world, it is a great idea for you to do some online preperation before the course. because of this I have instructions on how to set up your ADAS online studying account to the right.
+Whilst we strongly believe we have the best mix of tutors and training systems of any commercial dive school in the world, it required that you do some online preperation before the course.

 Lets set up your online account for free!